HJK-X/MindflexHack/README.md

 # Telekinesis
-Telekinesis superpowers with Arudino and Mindflex hacks
+Telekinesis superpowers with Arduino and Mindflex hacks